Daniel 5 P2: The Precarious Position of the Unbeliever

 Daniel 5:29-31 Then at Belshazzar's command, Daniel was clothed in purple, a gold chain was placed around his neck, and he was proclaimed the third highest ruler in the kingdom.
 That very night Belshazzar, king of the Babylonians, was slain, and Darius the Mede took over the kingdom, at the age of sixty-two.

-Finally we see that for telling Belshazzar that his kingdom has come to an end, Daniel is rewarded by being made a third ruler in the kingdom!
+Finally we see that for telling Belshazzar that his kingdom has come to an end, Daniel is rewarded by being made a third ruler in that very same kingdom!
 You can probably see Daniel just shaking his head saying 'you don't get it do you?
 Are you not listening... you don't have a kingdom!'
-Now from what I know of God, if the king had genuinely repented even at this very late stage then he wouldn't have been judged and lost his life.
-[4]
+Now from what I know of God, if the king had genuinely repented even at this very late stage then he wouldn't have been judged and lost his life.3 But that wasn't about to happen with this king.

-History records for us how they did it.
-You may remember that the Medo-Persian army had been camped outside the walls of Babylon.
-But the walls of Babylon were said to be wide enough to race six chariots side by side so there was no breaking in!
+History records for us how the Persians did it.
+You may remember that the Medo-Persian army had been camped outside the walls of Babylon while this party went on.
+And the walls of Babylon were said to be wide enough to race six chariots side by side so there was no breaking in!
 The Babylonians had also stock piled up to 20 years of food so there was no starving them out either.
-But they had an Achilles heel.
-The river Euphrates ran underneath the wall giving the city a constant source of fresh water.
-So what the Medes and Persians did was dig up river an alternative channel for the water to flow.
+The river Euphrates ran underneath the wall giving the city a constant source of fresh water as well.
+But this became their Achilles heel.
+What the Medes and Persians did was dig an alternative channel up river for the water to flow.
 This reduced the amount of water flowing under the walls enough so that they could simply walk in under the walls of Babylon.
-With the king throwing such a grand party inside the Medo-Persian army was able to take the city without much force.
+With the king living care-free and throwing such a grand party inside, the Medo-Persian army was able to take the city without much opposition.
 And thus, king Belshazzar of Babylon was killed the very night that God wrote His judgement upon the wall.
+This had all been prophesied earlier by Isaiah concerning Babylon, as mentioned in the last study:

 Isaiah 47:7-9 You said, 'I will continue forever-- the eternal queen!'
 But you did not consider these things or reflect on what might happen.
 (8) Now then, listen, you wanton creature, lounging in your security and saying to yourself, 'I am, and there is none besides me.
 I will never be a widow or suffer the loss of children.'
 (9) Both of these will overtake you in a moment, on a single day: loss of children and widowhood.
 They will come upon you in full measure, in spite of your many sorceries and all your potent spells.